charak7/ramp-fitness-planner/README.md

 ---

-**Note**: This application requires a valid DeepSeek API key to function.
+**Note**: This application requires a valid OpenRouter API key to function.
 The AI-generated plans are for informational purposes and should not replace professional medical or fitness advice.